Shure Logo.png

 “We arranged the lobes so you could hear the runner approach, hit the bag, and continue through.
 That has never been captured from one mic before.
 It gives you the ability to capture a sequence in time as opposed to just a snap in time.”

-At second base, the DCA901 delivered what had always been out of reach: clean conversations between infielders, captured without wireless packs or hidden mics.
+At second base, the DCA901 delivered something previously out of reach for baseball broadcast audio: clear player communication between infielders, captured without wireless packs or hidden mics.

 “We could finally hear conversations between players behind second base.
 That was something new.”

 For Marty, this was more than expanded coverage.
-It represented a new way of thinking about broadcast audio.
+It represented a new way of thinking about broadcast audio and a new approach to capturing infield audio in baseball broadcasts.

 The DCA901 carries audio, power, and control through a single network cable.
 The onboard DSP handled EQ, compression, and automixing directly at the microphone, reducing reliance on external gear and allowing Marty more time to focus on the mix.